314shreya/314shreya/README.md

 Outside of my tech pursuits, I'm a music enthusiast with a taste ranging from Indian classical to epic soundtracks.
 I'm also an anime aficionado, and I enjoy staying active with sports like badminton.
 My diverse hobbies showcase my love for exploration and continuous learning.

 Excited to connect and engage with fellow professionals on LinkedIn, where we can exchange insights and inspirations, not only in the realm of technology but across all our shared interests.
-Let's build meaningful connections and explore new horizons together! :)Hello!
-I'm Shreya, a graduate student at Rut
+Let's build meaningful connections and explore new horizons together! :)

 <!--
 **314shreya/314shreya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.